dotnet/designs/accepted/2023/wasm-browser-threads.md

     - so that existing user code bases would just work without change
     - at the moment they throw PNSE
     - this would also require separate thread, doing the async job

+## JSImport calls on threads without JSWebWorker
+- what should happen when thread-pool thread uses JSImport directly ?
-- could C# thread-pool threads create HTTP clients ?
+- what should happen when thread-pool thread uses HTTP/WS clients ?
-    - there is no `JSWebWorker`
-    - this is JS state which the runtime could manage well
-        - so we could create the HTTP client on the pool worker
+- we could dispatch it to UI thread
-        - but managed thread pool doesn't know about it and could kill the pthread at any time
+    - easy to understand default behavior
+    - downside is blocking the UI and emscripten loops with CPU intensive activity
+    - in sidecar design, also extra copy of buffers
-    - so we could instead create dedicated `JSWebWorker` managed thread
+- we could instead create dedicated `JSWebWorker` managed thread
-    - or we could dispatch it to UI thread
+    - this extra worker could also serve all the sync-to-async jobs

 # Dispatching call, who is responsible
 - User code